Rob Brantly: New York Yankees

 On August 26, 2020, Brantly was traded to the New York Yankees in exchange for cash considerations.
 Brantly did not play in a game for the Yankees organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On October 13, he elected free agency.

 On December 12, Brantly re-signed with the Yankees organization on a minor league contract and was invited to spring training.
 He was assigned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the 2021 season.
 On July 16, 2021, Brantly's contract was selected by the Yankees, after Kyle Higashioka tested positive for COVID-19 and was placed on the COVID-19 list.
 Brantly went 2-for-15 with a double and three strikeouts in 4 games for the Yankees.
 On July 26, Brantly was removed from the 40-man roster and returned to Triple-A Scranton.
 On August 5, he was promoted back to the majors when Gary Sánchez tested positive for COVID-19.
-Brantly went 1-5 in 2 appearances for the Yankees before being returned back to Triple-A Scranton and removed from the 40-man roster on August 17.
+Brantly went 1–5 in 2 appearances for the Yankees before being returned to Triple-A Scranton and removed from the 40-man roster on August 17.
 On October 5, Brantly was selected to the active roster prior to the 2021 American League Wild Card Game.

 On November 5, 2021, Brantly was outrighted off of the 40-man roster and elected free agency.
 On December 10, Brantly re-signed with the Yankees on a new minor league contract.
 The Yankees promoted Brantly to the major leagues on May 22, 2022, when Higashioka went on the COVID-19 injured list.
-He was designated for assignment on May 25, 2022.
-The next day, on May 26, he was outrighted from the Yankees' 40-man roster and optioned to Triple-A Scranton/Wilkes Barre.
-Brantly rejected his outright and elected free agency, but re-signed on May 29 on a minor league contract.
+He was designated for assignment on May 25.
+The next day, he cleared waivers and was sent outright to Triple-A Scranton/Wilkes Barre.
+Brantly rejected the assignment and elected free agency, but re-signed with the Yankees on a minor league contract on May 29.
 Brantly played in 59 games for Scranton, slashing .269/.333/.352 with 1 home run and 22 RBI.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

 Toronto Blue Jays

+On January 6, 2023, Brantly signed a minor league contract with the Toronto Blue Jays organization.
+In 46 games for the Triple–A Buffalo Bisons, he hit .271/.390/.361 with 1 home run and 16 RBI.
+On July 13, Brantly was released by Toronto.

+Tampa Bay Rays

+On January 7, 2024, Brantly signed a minor league contract with the Tampa Bay Rays.
+In 45 games for the Triple–A Durham Bulls, he slashed .262/.323/.418 with five home runs and 17 RBI.
+On August 19, the Rays selected Brantly's contract, adding him to their active roster.
+In three games for Tampa Bay, he went 1–for–9 (.111).
+Brantly was designated for assignment by the Rays on August 24.
+He cleared waivers and was sent outright to Durham on August 26.
+Brantly elected free agency on October 4.